 Ahhh…the joys of pregnancy.

 I’m afraid to go back to sleep.
 And I really need to sleep.
-Suggestion was to sleep propped up at a 90 degree angle.
+The suggestion was to sleep propped up at a 90-degree angle.
 That should be fun.

 I can hear Timothy lightly snoring in the other room.
 He only does that when he’s on his back.
 How I wish I could crawl in next to him and wrap my arms around him.
 Our doula asked me where my ‘safe spot’ was.
 Meaning, where could I go to mentally when I needed to feel safe.
 Is it in the woods by a stream, floating in the ocean, or possibly in a cave?
 No. For me, it is lying next to your Papa, his arm wrapped around me, my head in the crook of his neck, with my leg on top of his body.
 That is my safe spot.
 I wish I could go there now.